 And the Australian pavilion at the 2010 Expo will go heavy on promoting the country as a destination, according to Tourism Australia.

 Australian tourism chiefs are predicting that the mainland market will within three years account for the third-largest number of tourists to visit their country.
 At the moment China is ranked fifth, behind New Zealand, the United Kingdom, the United States and Japan.

-Figures quoted by Tourism Australia show 356,400 mainland Chinese visited Australia last year and 276,500 arrived in the first nine months of this year, a year-over-year growth of one percent.
+Figures quoted by Tourism Australia show 356,400 mainland Chinese visited Australia in 2008 and 276,500 arrived in the first nine months of 2009, a year-over-year growth of one percent.